From Antrim to Wicklow, the counties of Ireland each have their own nickname — and here are all 32.

 This name refers back to ancient days when high kings held power in the County of Meath.

-Simply put: Offaly is in the middle of Ireland.
+Offaly is also sometimes called the middle county due to its location in the middle of Ireland.

 In Roscommon, they farm a lot of sheep, hence the name.

 This is another county that is referred to as a country.
 It is also where W. B. Yeats wrote prolifically.

 An exact source for this nickname is unknown, but it’s a good one regardless.